 (b) the deputy chairperson is to be paid additional remuneration and allowances out of the funds of RWWA if, and to the extent that, the Minister determines; and

-(c) if a director is a member of a selection panel under section 11 or a committee under section 16, the director is to be paid additional remuneration and allowances out of the funds of RWWA if, and to the extent, that the Minister determines.
+(c) if a director is a member of a selection panel under section 11 or a committee under section 16 or 47, the director is to be paid additional remuneration and allowances out of the funds of RWWA if, and to the extent, that the Minister determines.

+[Section 17 amended by No. 8 of 2007 s.
+26.]

 18. Conflict of duties

 (1) When performing a function under this Act a director is to put the interests of RWWA ahead of the interests of any body that nominated the director.